Artistic by Nature

 Built late 1800s

-Today, the Huntington House is home to the BAYarts gift shop, offices, a maker’s space and children’s classrooms.
+Today, the Huntington House is home to the BAYarts gift shop, offices, and classrooms.
 In 2015, a state-of-the-art ceramics studio was added to the building.

 The Karen Ryel Center for Ceramics Art and Education